 Writers on Writing is our regular conversation with a writer or industry professional about the writing craft, industry insights, and their own practice.
-This week, we spoke to Judith Beveridge about writing, reading and thinking poetry.
-Judith shares some insights and tells us what drew her to poetry in the first place.
+This week, we spoke to Judith Beveridge about the musicality of poetry and how it connects us to the inner life.
+We discussed misconceptions about writing and reading poetry, and how the poetic imagination makes the world sensible.

-What drew you to the poetry as a form?
+What drew you to poetry as a form?

 How do you define poetry?